0ortmann/Seminar-Kontext-Adaptierte-Systeme/README.md

 </a>

-`/img/KDD-DM_Process_Diagram.png`
+`slides/img/KDD-DM_Process_Diagram.png`

 Source is the article "From data mining to knowledge discovery in databases" of 1996 by Fayyad, Usama and Piatetsky-Shapiro, Gregory and Smyth, Padhraic.

-`img/kmeans.png`
+`slides/img/kmeans.png`

 Please find the graphic [here](https://i.ytimg.com/vi/_aWzGGNrcic/hqdefault.jpg), the respective video [here](https://www.youtube.com/watch?v=_aWzGGNrcic) and the homepage of the creator [here](http://homepages.inf.ed.ac.uk/vlavrenk/)

-`img/SVM_5.png` `img/SVM_21.png`
+`slides/img/SVM_5.png` `slides/img/SVM_21.png`

 There is a very simple and well-explaining article on support vector machines to be found [here](https://www.analyticsvidhya.com/blog/2015/10/understaing-support-vector-machine-example-code/).
-The graphics come from that artivle.
+The graphics come from that article.